michael2012z/BitBible/markdown/KJV/files/Lev.md

 53. And as a yearly hired servant shall he be with him: and the other shall not rule with rigour over him in thy sight.

-54. And if he be not redeemed in these years, then he shall go out in the year of jubile, both he, and his children with him.in these…: or, by these means
+54. And if he be not redeemed in these years, then he shall go out in the year of jubile, both he, and his children with him.

 55. For unto me the children of Israel are servants; they are my servants whom I brought forth out of the land of Egypt: I am the Lord your God.

 ## Leviticus 26

-1. Ye shall make you no idols nor graven image, neither rear you up a standing image, neither shall ye set up any image of stone in your land, to bow down unto it: for I am the Lord your God.standing…: or, pillarimage of…: or, figured stone: Heb. a stone of picture
+1. Ye shall make you no idols nor graven image, neither rear you up a standing image, neither shall ye set up any image of stone in your land, to bow down unto it: for I am the Lord your God.

 2. Ye shall keep my sabbaths, and reverence my sanctuary: I am the Lord.